Matariki Tu Rākau funding for memorial tree planting in your community

 - enhanced New Zealand's reputation in their area or activity.

-Te Uru Rākau will provide funding for trees (preferably native trees) to be planted on suitable land that is accessible to the public, including parks, places of remembrance, and marae.
+Te Uru Rākau will provide funding for trees (preferably native trees) to be planted on suitable land that is accessible to the public or iwi, including parks, places of remembrance, and marae.
 Applications will be considered for a planting area of less than 1 hectare.
-Te Uru Rākau will provide funding through community groups, councils, the Royal New Zealand Returned and Services Associations (RNZRSAs), and marae.
+Te Uru Rākau will provide funding through community groups, schools, councils, the Royal New Zealand Returned and Services Associations (RNZRSA), and marae.

 For their Matariki Tu Rākau project, local communities decide together:

 - where to plant